arkency/posts/posts/2022-11-18-take-advantage-of-turbo-streams-in-event-handlers.md

 end
 ```

 Boom!
-Any time we catch a `OrderSubmitted`, `OrderConfirmed` or `OrderCancelled` event, we invoke broadcasting an update.
-Every subscribed client receives Turbo Streams message and updates the specific order state.
+Any time we catch an `OrderSubmitted`, `OrderConfirmed`, or `OrderCancelled` event, we invoke broadcasting an update.
+Every subscribed client receives a Turbo Streams message and updates the specific order state.
 Page reload is not required.